emagiz/emdocs/mds/microlearning/crashcourse-platform-create-creating-test-messages.md

 ##### Theory

-## 3. Creating Test messages
+## 3. Creating Test Messages for Test Cases

 To create a test message you navigate to the Create phase of eMagiz.
-Within the Create phase of eMagiz, you open the flow you want to unit test.
+Within the Create phase of eMagiz, you open the flow you want to flow test.
-After you have opened the flow you should press the button on the bottom bar called Configure tests
+After you have opened the flow you should press the button on the bottom bar called Configure tests.
+This will lead you to the following canvas:

-In this overview you can drag a new message on an input or output component to Create a new message:

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-create-creating-test-messages--configure-test-overview.png"></p>

-eMagiz provides you with four distinct options to add/create test messages based on certain elements within or outside the portal.
+As we learned from our previous microlearning we first need to add (or edit) an test case.
+While in edit mode on the configure tests canvas you have the option to create messages that can be used within the context of the test case. eMagiz provides you with four distinct options to add/create test messages based on certain elements within or outside the portal.
 Each of these options is discussed in detail below:

 - Create a message from scratch
 - Create a message based on an example message